ghb24/NECI_STABLE/docs/pages/01_user_doc/03_calculation_outputs.md

   \end{equation}
 Column 24 and 25 are used to evaluate the other projected energy columns (9, 11, and 23).
+It is averaged over the last 10 iterations.

 <!-- Confirm -->